SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 The leds are showing the pedal-state, if the pedal it's on or off.
 (8 pedals are available for control ON/OFF JUST IN THE MOMENTO!!!)

-So you push the micro foot-switch button and the pedal goes to ON and the led turns to on the green-light).
+So you push the micro foot-switch button and the pedal goes to ON and the led turns on the green-light.
-And you push it , once more... and the pedal goes to OFF and the led goes to OFF too).
+And you push it , once more... and the pedal goes to OFF and the led goes to OFF too.
-So this 8 buttons and 8 leds reflects the real pedal-state on/off ALWAYS!! (and just in the momento).
+So this 8 buttons and their 8 leds reflects the real pedal-state on/off ALWAYS!! (and just in the momento).

-So you open a MIDI track in your DAW or execute standalone plugin and you can "Midi learn" every potentiometer or parameter on the plugin screen.
+So you open a MIDI track in your DAW or execute standalone plugin and you can (right click) "Midi learn" every potentiometer or parameter on the vst-plugin screen.

-Moving potentiometer or pressing the buttons, the action will be recorded.
+Moving potentiometer or pressing the button, the action will be recorded.
 You must select "All midi inputs" in the midi track.
-And select your plugin at midi output , please be sure to enable monitor in this midi track and the midi track it's selected (left click mouse and track selected) (see arrow 2 in picture) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...
+And select your vstplugin at midi output , please be sure to enable monitor in this midi track and the midi track it's selected (left click mouse and track it's selected) (see arrow 1 in picture) when you use the midi controller..., in order to get everything working fine, this happens with every midi controller on market...

 <a href="https://ibb.co/18g0pJV"><img src="https://i.ibb.co/72fSTNc/Sin-nombre.jpg" alt="Sin-nombre" border="0"></a>

--Using the other leds (8 leds more..) for showing the bank position.(four leds for show the bankamp position and four leds for show the  bankpedal position).
+-Using the other leds (8 leds more..) for showing the bank position.(four leds for showing the bankamp position and four leds for showing the bankpedal position).

-Bank positions 1-4 are green led coloured and 5-8 are blue led coloured.
+Bank positions 1-4 are green led coloured, and bank positions 5-8 are blue led coloured.

-2 banks (named bankamp and bankpedal).8 different position each bank:
+-2 banks (named bankamp and bankpedal).8 different positions on each bank:

-**-(Bankpedal=8 pedals available and 4 potentiometer on each pedal) You will use two buttons on BANKPEDAL.. one button it's for increment and the other one it's for decrement the bank position on bankpedal.
+** - (Bankpedal= 8 pedals available and 4 potentiometers on each pedal)
+You will use two buttons on BANKPEDAL.. one button it's for increment and the other one it's for decrement the bank position on bankpedal.(see picture, 2 black buttons)
-(8 pedals and 4 pots each pedal).(and here you got another one extra button for turn ON/OFF the pedal effect).
+(8 pedals and 4 pots each pedal).(and here you got another one extra button, the red one button,  for turn ON/OFF the pedal effect where you are).

-**-(bankamp=8 different positions for control amps or racks, 4 potentiometer available on each bank).
+** - (bankamp= 8 different positions for control amps or racks, 4 potentiometers available on each bank).
-You will use two buttons on BANKAMP... one button it's for increment and the other it's one for decrement the bank position on bankamp.
+You will use two buttons on BANKAMP... one button it's for increment and the other one it's one for decrement the bank position on bankamp.
 (8 amps or racks and 4 pots each amp or rack).

+Please, notice in the pedalboard picture there are more potentiometers than in the code (4 potentiometer works better than 8 ).

 *Using i2c lcd screen for showing 8 potentiometers graph-bars , the screen shows the volume bar for 8 potentiometer